AdobeDocs/campaign.en/help/v8/start/implement.md

 ### Multi-solutions implementation

-You can connect your Campaign instance with Adobe Experience Cloud solutions to combine capabilities.
+If you are using other Adobe solutions, you can connect them to your Campaign environment and combine capabilities.

-* Connect to Campaign with an AdobeID
 * Campaign - Journey Orchestration
 * Campaign - Real-time CDP
 * Campaign - Experience Cloud Triggers